mas-bandwidth/gafferongames/content/post/integration_basics.md

             return output;
         }

 The acceleration function is what drives the entire simulation.
-Let's set it to the spring damper system we have been using and return the acceleration assuming unit mass:
+Let's set it to the spring damper system and return the acceleration assuming unit mass:

         float acceleration( const State & state, double t ) {
-            const float k = 10;
+            const float k = 15.0f;
-            const float b = 1;
+            const float b = 0.1f;
             return -k * state.x - b * state.v;
         }

-What you write here is of course simulation dependent, but you must structure your simulation so you can calculate the acceleration inside this method given the current state and time, otherwise it will not work with the RK4 integrator.
+What you write here is of course simulation dependent, but you must structure your simulation so you can calculate the acceleration inside this method given the current state and time in order for it to work with the RK4 integrator.

 Finally we get to the integration routine itself: